The Library is closed onsite, open online. See updates here.

 A beginner’s guide to family history for public library staff - course overview

-This course introduces participants to key concepts and strategies for answering common family history questions.
+This face-to-face course introduces participants to key concepts and strategies for answering common family history questions.
 The workshop provides hands-on instruction in using some of the major online family history resources.

 Who is this course for?

 This course is for staff working in NSW public libraries.
 Information about other courses available at the State Library of NSW can be accessed here.

 This course will suit public library staff who are new to family history.

 1 hour and 45-minute face-to-face workshop.
 This course is delivered together with Collect Connect Community: an introduction to the State Library.

 Learning strategies involve a mix of lecture style, group work, and guided opportunities for participants to explore selected online resources using iPads (supplied).

 At the end of the session, the participants will be able to: